bigbrett/wolfBoot/IDE/AURIX/README.md

 ### Prerequisites

-- A Windows 10 computer
+- A Windows 10 computer with the Infineon AURIX IDE installed
 - A WSL2 distro (tested on Ubuntu 22.04) with the `build-essential` package installed (`sudo apt install build-essential`)
 - A cloned instance of wolfBoot (this repository)
 - A TC375 AURIX Lite-Kit V2